 Our classes are undergoing continuous enhancements that are based on the latest research.
-Highlights from our recent fall series include:
+Highlights include:

 Drop-in's welcome!!
 Classes are open to newcomers at the beginning of each session.
 If you are signing up for the first time, please arrive at the location at 4:10pm.
 Please email Dr. Shin Lin with any questions regarding the Tai Chi class.

 PARKING: Visitor Parking Map (Kiosk available in Lot 83)